Critique-Coder: Enhancing Coder Models by Critique Reinforcement Learning: Experiment

 To evaluate and compare our training results, we utilized four different benchmarks: EvalPlus~\citep{liu2023your} (an average of HumanEval~\citep{chen2021evaluating}, HumanEval+, MBPP~\citep{austin2021program}, and MBPP+), BigCodeBench-Instruct~\citep{zhuo2024bigcodebench}, Aider-Polyglot~\citep{aider_polyglot}, and LiveCodeBench (v5, 2024.10--2025.02) \citep{jain2024livecodebench}.
 These benchmarks cover a diverse range of coding tasks, enabling a comprehensive assessment of the model’s code generation ability.

-For the sampling configuration, we follow the thinking mode settings reported in the original Qwen3 paper \citep{yang2025qwen3}, with a temperature of 0.6, a top-p of 0.95, a top-k of 20, and a maximum output length of 32,768 tokens.
+For the sampling configuration, we follow the thinking mode settings reported in the original Qwen3 paper~\citep{yang2025qwen3}, with a temperature of 0.6, a top-p of 0.95, a top-k of 20, and a maximum output length of 32,768 tokens.
 The same configuration is applied consistently across all evaluation tasks.
-For LiveCodeBench specifically, we adopt the official evaluation prompt used in Qwen3 thinking mode.
-We also compare with some existing strong coding models like DeepSeek-R1-distill-14B~\citep{guo2025deepseek}, DeepCoder~\citep{deepcoder2025}, DeepSeek-V2.5~\citep{deepseekv2}, and GPT-o1~\citep{o1systemcard2024} with high reasoning effort.
+For LiveCodeBench, we adopt the official evaluation prompt used in Qwen3 thinking mode to ensure consistency.
+We further compare our model with several strong coding baselines, including DeepSeek-R1-distill-14B~\citep{guo2025deepseek}, DeepCoder~\citep{deepcoder2025}, DeepSeek-V2.5~\citep{deepseekv2}, and GPT-o1~\citep{o1systemcard2024} with high reasoning effort, and report results from their official publications or recommended evaluation settings.